ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-system-security-plan.md

 * Windows Defender Firewall is enabled as part of the HybridSystem Windows 10 SOE.
 * Defender Antivirus and Defender ATP provide antivirus including signature and heuristic-based detection.
 Reputation rating features are enabled.
 * Intune and MECM provides device access control by DeviceID or Device Class.
+* Windows Defender Firewall has been configured via Microsoft Endpoint Manager - Intune configuration profiles to block all non-approved inbound or outbound traffic from Windows 10 endpoints.

 #### Residual controls to be addressed by the Agency